 The University of Edinburgh will offer a Masters scholarship to a graduate from Princeton University for postgraduate study in any subject offered by the University for the 2018-2019 academic session.

 The scholarship will have a value of £20,000 and will be tenable for one academic year, with the award covering the scholar's tuition fees and any remainder being allocated towards your living costs.

 The John Witherspoon Scholarship was established with help from the University of Edinburgh's USA Development Trust to mark the opening of the University of Edinburgh's North America Office in October 2014.
 It is named for one of the University's most distinguished graduates; John Witherspoon was a signatory of the American Declaration of Independence and transformative president of Princeton University.
 In recognition of this historical link, the scholarship is offered to a graduating Princeton senior.

-The scholarships will be awarded to a US citizen who is normally resident in the USA, and who is accepted for admission on a full-time basis studying towards a one-year postgraduate Masters programme of study at the University of Edinburgh.
+The scholarships will be awarded to a US national, who is resident in the USA, and who is accepted for admission on a full-time basis studying towards a one-year postgraduate Masters programme of study at the University of Edinburgh.

 The scholarship will be awarded to a graduating senior from Princeton University.